janimm/RealDash-extras/OBD2/README.md

 &nbsp;
 ### **header [optional]**
 Header to set before sending the command.
-The set header remains until its set again, so consecutive commands with different header must specify the header.
-The full AT command to set the header must be included.
+The full AT command to set the header must be specified.
 If all commands use same header, its best to be placed in **init** section.
+If rotation uses two or more headers, set the header for every command.
 Examples of **header** usage:

     <command send="010c" header="atsh7e0" skipCount="0" targetId="37" conversion="V/4"></command>
     <command send="2010" header="atsh7e5" skipCount="0" name="MYECU: custom value 1" conversion="V/4"></command>